dask/dask/docs/source/resilience.rst

 Restart and Nanny Processes
 ---------------------------

-The executor provides a mechanism to restart all of the workers in the cluster.
+The client provides a mechanism to restart all of the workers in the cluster.
 This is convenient if, during the course of experimentation, you find your workers in an inconvenient state that makes them unresponsive.
-The ``Executor.restart`` method does the following process:
+The ``Client.restart`` method does the following process:

 1. Sends a soft shutdown signal to all of the coroutines watching workers
 2. Sends a hard kill signal to each worker's Nanny process, which oversees